-In recent years, we've seen a good number of stealth games - well games that give you the option of stealthy gameplay.
-Before games like Dishonored, Deus Ex, Assassin's Creed (series), and Splinter Cell (series), the king of the stealth genre was Thief (1998) and the two sequels that it spawned.
-The reboot of the classic Thief series is certainly a new stealth and action game, but does is stand out from the pack and reclaim the throne of the king of stealth?
+In recent years, we've seen a good number of stealth games - well, games that give you the option of stealthy gameplay.
+Before games like Dishonored, Deus Ex, Assassin's Creed, and Splinter Cell, the king of the stealth genre was Thief (1998) and the two sequels that it spawned.
+The reboot of the classic Thief series is certainly a new stealth and action game, but does it stand out from the pack and reclaim the throne of the king of stealth?

-The gameplay is augmented by the Focus ability which allows Garrett to both slow time, highlight various items and points of interest, in order to identify parts of the environment that can assist you in distracting enemies, or escape areas.
+The gameplay is augmented by the Focus ability, which allows Garrett to both slow times and highlight various items and points of interest in order to identify parts of the environment that can assist you in distracting enemies or escape areas.
 It also comes in handy in a pinch if you need to get away or take down some enemies when caught trying to sneak.
-Unfortunately these abilities didn't make the gameplay any more memorable, as it only made it easier to make it through areas.
-Focus can be seen as similar to the skills you could level up in Dishonored, and more Focus points are earned by completing missions and progressing through the story as well as donating money to the Queen of Beggars.
+Unfortunately, these abilities didn't make the gameplay any more memorable, as it only made it easier to make it through areas.
+Focus can be seen as similar to the skills you could level up in Dishonored, and more Focus points are earned by completing missions and progressing through the story, as well as donating money to the Queen of Beggars.

-Overall, the visuals offered by Thief look great on the consoles..
-In combination with the audio however, the lips are completely off when speaking, and don't quite match up to the words.
-The cut scenes look spectacular, and certainly showcase the new power that is behind our next-gen consoles.
+Overall, the visuals offered by Thief look great on the consoles.
+In combination with the audio, however, the lips are completely off when speaking and don't quite match up to the words.
+The cut scenes look spectacular and certainly showcase the new power that is behind our next-gen consoles.
 Character models are indeed well done, and the areas offer some beautiful places to explore as well.
-The visuals are indeed very well done, and look good, but they don't do much to redeem some of the gameplay issues that players will encounter.
-It's also worth noting that when screenshotting or posting videos of gameplay from your console, that the images come out too dark to see no matter how high to turn up the brightness.
+The visuals are indeed very well done and look good, but they don't do much to redeem some of the gameplay issues that players will encounter.
+It's also worth noting that when screenshotting or posting videos of gameplay from your console, the images come out too dark to see no matter how high to turn up the brightness.